mitre-attack/attack-data-model/README.md

 ## Contributing

 We welcome contributions!
-Please see our [CONTRIBUTING.md](./docs/CONTRIBUTING.md) file for details on how to contribute to this project.
+Please see our contributor guide for more information: <https://mitre-attack.github.io/attack-data-model/docs/contributing/>

 ## Footnotes